5hubh4m/simple_ra/README.md

 * `[view_name] ~ expression;` : Create a view with the identifier `view_name`.

 * `[table_name] <- expression;` : Store the relation with name `table_name` in the database.

+The binary operations are right associative and precedence of all operations is the same.

 ###Example